samhaaf/useful_scripts/README.md

 # useful_scripts
-These are the tools that I use to be more efficient behind the wheel.
+These are the tools that I use to be more efficient in the black box.

 These scripts should run equivalently on MacOS and all linux distros.